 Penalties for Non-Compliance

-The penalty for taking a non-qualified withdrawal from an HSA is high – you must pay tax plus a 20% penalty if you are under age 65.
+The penalty for taking a non-qualified withdrawal from an HSA is high – you must pay taxes on it plus a 20% penalty if you are under age 65.
 So the triple-tax benefit is broken.
 If you are over 65, there is no penalty on non-qualified withdrawals, but taxes apply in the year of the withdrawal.

 Mechanics of Opening An Account and Using It